Includes airfare, hotel, tours, transfers, baggage handling and more!

 Marvel at the incredible engineering achievement of the Panama Canal, explore the legendary Inca ruins of Machu Picchu, and sway to the music of Latin beats on this incredible 18-night Journey from Miami to Lima.
 After a night in Miami, you’ll begin your journey on Azamara’s newest ship, the Azamara Pursuit!
 In Cartagena you’ll enjoy an exclusive Enrichment Journeys shore excursion before continuing to do a full transit of the Panama Canal on your way south to Peru.
 Once there, you’ll explore the ancient fortresses of the Sacred Valley and take a scenic train ride to Machu Picchu, the legendary “Lost City of the Inca” and one of the New Seven Wonders of the World.
 You’ll also visit the former capital of the Incan Empire, Cusco, a beautiful city nestled in the Peruvian Andes featuring a unique mix of Incan and Spanish colonial architecture.
 You’ll explore the city and surrounding area before ending your journey in Peru’s current capital and modern city, Lima, once known as the “City of Kings.”

 Optional 2-night Lake Titicaca extension available.
-Call for details!Visits: Miami, Florida; Cartagena, Colombia; Panama Canal and Panama City (Fuerte Amador), Panama; Salverry (Trujillo), Lima, Cusco, Sacred Valley and Machu Picchu, Peru; Azamara Cruises; Azamara Pursuit
+Call for details!Visits: Miami, Florida; Cartagena, Colombia; Panama Canal and Panama City (Fuerte Amador), Panama; Salverry (Trujillo), Lima, Cusco, Sacred Valley and Machu Picchu, Peru, South America; Azamara Cruises; Azamara Pursuit

 |1||Miami, Florida—Transfer to Hotel for Check In, Afternoon at Leisure & Welcome Dinner|